prasadmagi/JS-Mini-Project-1/README.md

 # Description

  This project is similar like the guess the number like some number range is there from 1 to 100 and one random number is genrateed so we have to guess that number.
  But in this project we have to speak that random number and we have 10 attempt only.
-So within 10 attempt we have to speak tha guess number.
+So within 10 attempt we have to speak that guess number.

 # Tech stack used in project